dscape/frameless/readme.md

 ## basics

-## default options
+### default options

-command line interfaces are expected to respond consistently to options such as `version`, `yes`, `raw`, `verbose`, `help`, `setup`. “clif” will perform all these operations and behave according to what you expect. you can check which options are reserved by printing `clif.reserved_options`, and customize styles by overriding the style methods that correspond to the options
+command line interfaces are expected to respond consistently to options such as `version`, `yes`, `raw`, `verbose`, `help`, `setup`. “clif” will perform all these operations and behave according to the principle of least surprise. you can check which options are reserved by printing `clif.reserved_options`, and customize styles by overriding the style methods that correspond to the options

 ``` javascript
 var clif = require('clif');